Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 More to the point, regular mice are far more intuitive.
 We’ve all used them for decades, and they work really, really well.
-They’ve gone through a serious maturation process, all the way back to the 60’s.
+They’ve gone through a serious maturation process, all the way back to the 60s.
 High-end mice range from 30-button monstrosities to very sharp, very powerful devices, many of which Logitech has built.
-As I write this review I’m using the Performance Mouse MX, which has so much great hardware that it’s impossible to deny that the mouse is king.
+As I write this review, I’m using the Performance Mouse MX, which has so much great hardware that it’s impossible to deny that the mouse is king.

-Touchpads, however, will have a place once the OS’s of tomorrow become the OS’s of today and software makers wake up.
-In the meantime, Logitech gives us the Ultrathin Touch Mouse T630, a travel-size mouse very similar to the Microsoft Wedge Touch Mouse except that it’s way better shaped, far simpler to use, and works on any computer, regardless of operating system.
+Touchpads, however, will have a place once the OS’s of tomorrow becomes the OS’s of today and software makers wake up.
+In the meantime, Logitech gives us the Ultrathin Touch Mouse T630, a travel-size mouse very similar to the Microsoft Wedge Touch Mouse except that it’s way better shaped, far simpler to use, and works on any computer, regardless of the operating system.
 In other words, the T630 is the first step into a proper touchpad mouse.

 Ridiculously clean and tidy, the Ultrathin certainly lives up to its name.
-It’s tiny at just over an inch thick at it’s thickest point.
+It’s tiny at just over an inch thick at its thickest point.
 When Logitech says it fits in the pocket, they aren’t kidding; I took it with me to work and, rushing out of the house, threw it into my pocket before a doctor’s appointment and didn’t realize it was there the whole time.
 Getting in and out of the car, going face-up and face-down on a table, and changing seating positions at least a half dozen times.
 That’s after I took out my phone, keys, and wallet.
 I didn’t even remember it was there.

 Small size isn’t everything.
 One of the problems with the Wedge was that it was awesomely small, but the dimensions weren’t uniform whatsoever.
-Not the case with the T630, but it is very small and tough to recommend for using more than two hours at a time, especially if you’re using the mouse a lot.
+Not the case with the T630, but it is very small and tough to recommend for use for more than two hours at a time, especially if you’re using the mouse a lot.
 If that’s the case, stick with a larger mouse like the Performance Mouse MX.
-However, the T630 is very comfortable and I enjoyed using it a lot, both traveling about and in the office.
+However, the T630 is very comfortable, and I enjoyed using it a lot, both traveling about and in the office.

-Like a number of Logitech’s latest products, the T630 has a Bluetooth switch so that you can assign it to multiple devices, in this case two.
+Like a number of Logitech’s latest products, the T630 has a Bluetooth switch so that you can assign it to multiple devices, in this case, two.
 The switch, on the bottom of the mouse, isn’t the most useful for a mouse.
-While keyboards work for just about anything (computers, tablets, smartphones), mice are mostly unnecessary on “smart” devices, though most versions of Android do support it.
+While keyboards work for just about anything (computers, tablets, smartphones), mice are mostly unnecessary on “smart” devices, though most versions of Android do support them.
 I found it helpful as someone who bounces between multiple computers.
-If you travel and have to use someone else’s computer for any reason, the ability to set it up properly without disabling your own machine’s Bluetooth settings is convenience reborn.
+If you travel and have to use someone else’s computer for any reason, the ability to set it up properly without disabling your own machine’s Bluetooth settings is conveniently reborn.

 As a “Touch Mouse”, the Ultrathin works tremendously well on all three major platforms: Windows 7, Windows 8, and OS X. Once users install the included software, a number of swipe gestures become available for customization, each limited to what the OS supports.
 On Windows 7, gestures include back and forward, opening the start menu, switching applications, hiding the desktop, and basic scrolling functions.
 Two additional gestures exist for Win8, opening the charms menu and displaying the app bar.
-OS X has much more functionality that includes all of OS X’s gesture commands with limited exception.
+OS X has much more functionality that includes all of OS X’s gesture commands with limited exceptions.

 After a day of use, I thought I loved the T630, but I couldn’t shake the feeling that something was missing.
-On my MacBook Pro I realized exactly what that was: the inability to tap instead of click.
+On my MacBook Pro, I realized exactly what that was: the inability to tap instead of click.
 As much as the Ultrathin Touch Mouse supports touch, it only really supports touch gestures, not tapping.
 Users can’t tap to click, or two-finger tap for a separate function.
-Every machine, Windows- or Mac-based, support basic tap features, but the T630 doesn’t.
+Every machine, Windows- or Mac-based, supports basic tap features, but the T630 doesn’t.
 As far as any touch mouse goes, that should be a requirement, or at least something that users can set and customize.